Ko0z/zUI/README.md

 ### Theme
 - Change color on almost any frame, bar or text.
 - Hide end caps option (gryphons)
-- Move almost any frame to your liking by "Shift-click + drag"
 - Global dark theme with some new background textures.
 - Quality colored borders on gear/items in bag/bank/character etc
 - Clock under minimap, scroll on minimap to zoom in our out
 ### Unitframes
 - Compact or Extended Unitframes
+- Move by holding [Left-Shift] click and drag
 - Class portraits
 - Rogue energy bar
 - Druid extra mana bar while shapeshifted